HOW VOIP WORKS (OR DOESN’T WORK)

 Other things to think about

 VoIP offers features and benefits not available with a traditional landline and many times at a lower cost.
-Unfortunately, VoIP is not a one size fits all solution and there are a few circumstances where it is not code compliant.
-One of those use cases is your elevator emergency phone.
+Unfortunately, VoIP is not a one size fits all solution and implementing VoIP for your elevator emergency phones requires additional considerations to ensure full code compliance.
 One of the most critical code issues related to VoIP and your elevator emergency phone is call location tracking.
-With VoIP, the monitoring party may be unable to identify an entrapped passenger’s location (and specifically which elevator cab they are calling from) without aid from the caller as required by elevator code
+With VoIP, the monitoring party may be unable to identify an entrapped passenger’s location (and specifically which elevator cab they are calling from) without aid from the caller as required by elevator code.

 Elevator phones are often an afterthought when making a telephony change and are easily missed even in the most robust telephony project.
 And by missed, I mean we’ve discovered elevator emergency phones that were left completely disconnected.
 A working phone without location identification may not be code compliant but it’s better than no phone at all.
 Fortunately, there is a way to mitigate risk and liability exposure, increase safety and reliability, and manage tenant experience in your elevator while saving money.